stravos97/java-documentation-notes/01-basics/08-keywords-static.md

 <!-- TOC -->

 > [!NOTE]
-> ==Java keywords== are reserved words with special meaning in the Java language.
+> **Java keywords** are reserved words with special meaning in the Java language.
 They cannot be used as identifiers
 > (like variable or method
 > names).
 [Oracle Java Language Specification](https://docs.oracle.com/javase/specs/jls/se21/html/jls-3.html#jls-3.9)
 > As of Java 21, there are 53 keywords, plus some reserved but unused and "literal" values.